► Hybrid Lexus hatch no longer on sale

 The best hatchbacks to buy

-The CT uses a Prius-inspired 1.8-litre, Atkinson cycle petrol paired up to an electric motor as its only engine option.
-Total system output is 134bhp – unlike newer Lexus models, including the UX, there’s no option for the more powerful 2.0-litre hybrid model.
-As such, all models are badged CT 200h.
+The CT Hybrid uses a Prius-inspired 1.8-litre, Atkinson cycle petrol paired up to an electric motor as its only engine option.
+Total system output is 134bhp – unlike newer Lexus models, including the UX, there’s no option for the more powerful 2.0-litre hybrid system.

-It’s the usual Lexus self-charging hybrid system, so unlike the Mercedes A 250 e or Golf GTE you can’t plug it in to extend its range or hit headline fuel economy figures.
-In fact, under WLTP regulations, the CT hits a not-too impressive maximum economy figure of 55.3mpg – a figure bested by even the most powerful Mercedes A-Class diesel.
-A super-low 97g/km CO2 figure is useful for company car drivers, though.
+It’s the usual Lexus self-charging hybrid system, so unlike the Mercedes A 250 e or Golf GTE you can’t plug it in to extend its range.
+It won’t achieve headline-grabbing fuel economy figures, either.
+Under WLTP regulations, the CT Hybrid hits a not-too impressive maximum economy figure of 55.3mpg.
+A low 97g/km CO2 figure is useful for company car drivers, though.